FAFSA Simplification

 Key changes include, but are not limited to:

 • Most of the changes related to FAFSA simplification will begin with the 2024-2025 application.
 Due to the changes, the 2024-2025 FAFSA will not be available as of the traditional October 1 date.
-The anticipated launch date of the 2024-25 FAFSA will be in December 2023.
+The anticipated launch date of the 2024-25 FAFSA will be December 31, 2023.

 • The Estimated Family Contribution (EFC) has been replaced by the Student Aid Index (SAI).
 The SAI is a different way to determine aid eligibility.